sinara-hw/sinara/README.md

 - ARTIQ_ALTIUM/PCB_mezzanine_analog_allaki is analog mezzanine for base band output and DC-100 kHz input

 # Kasli
-- Kasli/PCB_Kasli is an FPGA peripheral interfaced with Metlino over SPI optical link (see [wiki](https://github.com/m-labs/sinara/wiki/Kasli))
+- Kasli/PCB_Kasli is an FPGA peripheral interfaced with Metlino over SPI optical link (see [wiki](https://github.com/m-labs/sinara/wiki/Kasli), track the design #129)

 Several peripherals are designed to interface with Kasli and fit into 3U crates.